mtorials/dial-phone/README.md

 *Work in progress*

-A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK written in Kotlin for JVM.
+A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK for the JVM written in Kotlin.
 The library uses Jackson and Kotlin coroutines.
 This SDK is not (yet) intended to be used as a full client.
 It does only listen to new events and does not keep state of these.